TotallyInformation/node-red-template-embedded/README.md

 For further information see http://nodered.org/docs/security.html#generating-the-password-hash

 *Note: Do not forget to restrict the default permissions !*

+# Securing http-in endpoints

+A great tutorial how to enable JSONWebTokens (JWT) is found here https://www.compose.com/articles/authenticating-node-red-with-jsonwebtoken/

 # Allow access from other networks than localhost